jidongxiao/CSCI1200-DataStructures/hws/09_tiktok_trends/README.md

 nytrends.exe input.json output.txt hashtag
 ```

-your program should produce an output similar to what TikTok does:
+your program should produce an output similar to what TikTok does (of course we will not print the pictures):

 ![alt text](images/hashtags.png "Hashtags")